CompuTec/computec-docs/docs/wms/faq/overview.md

         Example:

         ![Command](./media/ping-example.webp)

-4. CompuTec WMS API Test
+**4. CompuTec WMS API Test**

     Please check if the CompuTec WMS API works correctly by going into a web browser to this address:

     `http://localhost:31002/API/test/get`

     `http://[remote host IP]:31002/API/test/get`

-5. WMS services check
+**5. WMS services check**

     Check if CompuTec License Server and CompuTec WMS Server services are up.
 You can check it in Windows Services - Control Panel > Administrative Tools > Services.

-## I have installed the WMS application, but the trial period will expire soon.
-I purchased a license.
-How can I get the license file?
+## I have installed the WMS application, but the trial period is about to expire.
+I have purchased a license.
+How can I obtain the license file?

-You should create an issue on the WMS Support page on support.computec to get the license you purchased (here).
-Providing accurate information to CompuTec Support will shorten the response time; thus, please check what data are required – check (ADD LINK) here.
+You should create an issue on the WMS Support page on support.computec to get the license you purchased [here](https://support.computec.pl/projects/SWMS/welcome-guide).
+Providing accurate information to CompuTec Support will shorten the response time; thus, please check what data are required – check [here](../administrator-guide/installation/wms-licensing.md).

 ## I did not define any bins on any warehouses in my database.
 Will CompuTec WMS operate properly just in the warehouses?